 But to improve these numbers, retailers will have to make shopping from social media much simpler and more seamless for their customers.
 So it’s expected that there will be more retailers implementing “Buy” buttons on social media whenever possible.

 These buttons will enable shoppers to purchase products they like without having to search for the product in the brand’s website.
-They can either complete their purchases right on the platform or get directed right to the product page.
+They can either complete their purchases right on the platform or get directed right to the product page which will help in boosting ecommerce marketing.

 The best example of social media “Buy” buttons is in Pinterest buyable pins.
 That’s because shoppers can complete their purchases without having to leave Pinterest.